 Cigarette smoke can reduce blood vessel flow, which will weaken and disrupt the formation of collagen.
 That causes the connective tissue to stretch, weaken, and become damaged more easily.
 As a result, more underlying fat—aka cellulite—will show through.

 Kelp contains fucoxanthin, a compound found in green plants with chlorophyll that helps the body burn fat.
-Studies show that adding kelp to your diet can help facilitate a 5-10 percent loss in body weight, thus reducing the appearance of cellulite!
+A study in Food Chemistry found thatalginate (a compound found in seaweed) could help block fat absorption by up to 75 percent, thus reducing the appearance of cellulite!

 Skipping Out on Regular Massages